NPS' non-govt subscriber base crosses 30 lakh-mark; corpus to hit Rs 1 lakh cr soon: PFRDA | Business

 NPS subscriber base data has five categories — central government, state government, corporate, all citizen model, and NPS Lite.
 The 'all citizen model' refers to retail customers.

-''As of August 14, the non-government sector, which is the corporate and all citizen model, we have seen that the total onboarding (of subscribers) has crossed three million.
+''As of August 14, the non-government sector, which is the corporate and all citizen model, we have seen that the total onboarding (of subscribers) has crossed three million (30 lakh).
 In this, retail is a big landmark for us.

 ''Three years ago, our subscriber was just about 13-13.5 lakh (March 2018) in retail and corporate,'' he told reporters at a virtual press meet.